saltzm/cgen/README.md

 There's also some things in the constructor that we'll need to do for every class we write - allocate memory for the object itself, assert that exists, and return self.
 Similarly for the destructor.

-And, while we're add it, what if we want every object of all of our classes to have a reference count, and then have the destructor decrement the refcount before freeing memory, and then define a function IncRefCount to increment the refcount?
+And, while we're at it, what if we want every object of all of our classes to have a reference count, and then have the destructor decrement the refcount before freeing memory, and then define a function IncRefCount to increment the refcount?
 Let's do it.

 This is the result: